quietui/quiet/docs/docs/burrow.md

 `);
 ```

 ## Antipatterns

 - Do not nest burrows.
-Here be [unsupported] dragons.
-- Avoid building single-page applications with Burrow; use a framework instead
+Burrows are not components and shouldn't be used as such; here be [unsupported] dragons
+- Do not try to use a burrow more than once on the same page; the need for this is a strong sign that you should componentize the functionality instead
+- Avoid using refs and/or surigcally changing the DOM within a burrow; let the template do the work
 - Avoid building apps that require routing, complex state management; use a framework instead

 ## Building apps with Burrow